-From time to time, NDEO will be featuring guest blog posts, written by our members about their experiences in the field of dance education.
-We continue this series with an entry from Jenny Seham, PhD, who is Director of Dance Education for National Dance Institute (NDI) at the Lighthouse Guild International in NYC.
+From time to time, NDEO features guest blog posts, written by our members about their experiences in the fields of dance and dance education.
+We continue this series with a contribution by Anabella Lenzu, a dancer, choreographer, writer and teacher with over 30 years of experience working in Argentina, Chile, Italy, London, and the USA.
 Guest posts reflect the experiences, opinions, and viewpoints of the author and are printed here with their permission.
-If you are interested in learning more about the guest blogger program or submitting an article for consideration, please email Shannon Dooling-Cain at firstname.lastname@example.org.
+NDEO does not endorse any business, product, or service mentioned in guest blog posts.
+If you are interested in learning more about the guest blogger program or submitting an article for consideration, please email Shannon Dooling-Cain at firstname.lastname@example.org

 The Mind of the Beginner, The Mind of the Expert

 "I am interested in helping you keep your practice from becoming impure.
 In Japan, we have a phrase shoshin, which means beginner's mind.
 The goal of practice is always to keep your beginner's mind."

 When learning an important text, Suzuki asks "...but what will happen to you if you recited it twice, three times, four times or more?
 You might easily lose your original attitude towards it."